-A Surprisingly Diverse Range Of Wrecks To Dive Around Phuket
+A Surprisingly Diverse Range Of Wrecks For Diving Around Phuket

 The King Cruiser Wreck

-Our premier Phuket wreck, it’s the oldest of our recreational diving wrecks and very much worth a visit for all experienced divers.
+Our premier wreck for diving in Phuket.
+It’s the oldest of our recreational diving wrecks and very much worth a visit for all experienced divers.
 The bottom of the wreck is over 30m deep and recommended only for Advance Open Water divers and above.
 You can read an in-depth description of this fantastic dive site here.

-An old steel hulled liveaboard was purposely sunk in 2009 in an effort to take some pressure of the reefs at Racha Yai after the tsunami damage.
-The bottom of the wreck is at 22m and the top at 14m, it’s not a large wreck but it’s fun for all levels of divers.
-The usually clear water at Racha Yai makes it an easy wreck to navigate and what ever is lurking inside can be easily spotted through the large openings.
+An old steel hulled liveaboard that was purposely sunk in 2009.
+The idea was to take some pressure off the reefs at Racha Yai after the tsunami damage.
+The bottom of the wreck is at 22m and the top at 14m.
+It’s not a large wreck but it’s fun for all levels of divers.
+The usually clear water at Racha Yai makes it an easy wreck to navigate.
+What ever is lurking inside can be easily spotted through the large openings.

-Batfish, lionfish and boxfish are almost always hanging around on the main deck area and the wreck does occasionally through up some surprise sightings; harlequin shrimp, jenkins whiprays and some very large barracuda can occasionally be spotted.
+Batfish, lionfish and boxfish are almost always hanging around on the main deck area.
+The wreck does occasionally through up some surprise sightings; harlequin shrimp, jenkins whiprays and some very large barracuda can occasionally be spotted.

 The Andaman Eagle

-One part of the wreck is a cleaning station and is full of durban dancing shrimp, boxer shrimp, blue streak cleaner wrasse and occasionally pacific skunk shrimp.
-Large moray eels, lionfish, reef stonefish and sometimes freckled frogfish all make the Andaman Eagle home, if your NDL allows it’s worth taking a quick look to see what special animals might be around.
+One part of the wreck is a cleaning station and is full of ocean janitors.
+Durban dancing shrimp, boxer shrimp, blue streak cleaner wrasse and occasionally pacific skunk shrimp.
+Large moray eels, lionfish, reef stonefish and sometimes freckled frogfish all make the Andaman Eagle home.
+If your NDL allows it’s worth taking a quick look to see what special animals might be around.

 The Speedboat Wreck

-The speedboat is just off the south corner of Homerun Reef, the bottom of the wreck is at 22m and the top is 21m… so not the most imposing wreck you’ll ever see but it’s location on an area of barren sand attracts the local wildlife.
+The speedboat is just off the south corner of Homerun Reef.
+The bottom of the wreck is at 22m and the top is 21m… so not the most imposing wreck you’ll ever see.
+Its location on an area of barren sand attracts the local wildlife.
 A big school of 5 lined snapper are always hovering around the horizontal collection of boat parts as well as durban dancing shrimp, stonefish and occasionally robust ghost pipefish.
 Always worth a little swim out in the sand to see what you can find hiding amongst the debris.

 Cargo Freighter Bow